 The COVID-19 pandemic has turned life as we know it upside down.
-Our instincts, as busy practice managers or clinicians may be to step away from marketing to deal with whatever today’s crisis might be.
+As busy practice managers or clinicians, our instincts may be to step away from marketing to deal with whatever today’s crisis might be.
 However, marketing has become the lifeblood of communication for your practice at a time when your patients need all the guidance and support you can muster.
 Are there best practices for healthcare marketing during a pandemic?

 How should your efforts to market your medical practice change during this pandemic?
 What are the adjustments you should make in the strategy, messaging, or marketing channels?
 How can you use marketing to improve the patient experience, increase employee engagement, and build your practice during the challenging months ahead?